 Our capital city of Boston is a year round family favorite, but summer is a special time.
 There are many hotels located throughout the city – I recently stayed in the newly renovated Revere Hotel in the theater district and enjoyed my stay.
 Don’t miss a trip to the Boston Harbor Islands, which are absolutely beautiful in the summer.
 Check out our list of the best places to stay in Boston.
 While you could easily spend your whole vacation in Boston, it’s also easy to drive to other destinations on this list.

-Of course, the Cape and the Islands are the most popular Massachusetts summer vacation destination.
+The Cape and the Islands are an extremely popular Massachusetts summer vacation destination.
 On Cape Cod, Sea Crest Beach Hotel is one of our favorites, and is located right on the ocean.
 A little further down the Cape is Ocean Edge Resort, a high-end family friendly resort with a golf course, several pools, and much more.
 On the Outer Cape, the Harbor Hotel in Provincetown is a fun motel located right near the beach.
 Or, head to Nantucket for a stay at the luxurious White Elephant.

 If you are looking for something different, go north of Boston to Cape Ann.
 Rockport is a beautiful spot with lots of hotels, motels, and bed and breakfasts.
 In the winter, we stayed in the family suite at the Halyard Guest House and loved the quick walk to downtown.
 There’s also Salem, MA, where you can learn about the witch trials and enjoy some delicious food.

 Vermont is typically known for it fantastic ski resorts, which also have great summer activities for families.
 Stowe is a quaint little town with lots to offer.
 Both the Stoweflake Resort and the Stowe Mountain Lodge are great for families.
 Be sure to plan a little downtime for a visit to the spa at either resort.
 During your trip to Stowe, stop in at the Ben and Jerry’s Factory in Waterbury, VT for a tour and a cone.
 You can’t visit Vermont without touring the factory!